Short Term Indices Trade with MAs

 Medium-Term Strategy

-Medium term moving average strategy will use the 50 period MA.
+Medium term MA trading strategy will use the 50 period MA.

-The 50 period Moving Average acts as support/resistance level for the price.
+The 50 period MA acts as support/resistance level for the price.

-50 Moving Average Period Support - Indices Strategy Examples
+50 MA Period Support - Indices Strategy Examples

 50 Moving Average Period Resistance - Strategies Examples

-A 50 day Moving Average trading indicator takes 10 weeks of market data, & then plots the average.
-The moving line is recalculated everyday.
-This will show the trend - it can be up, down, or sideways.
+A 50-day Moving Average (MA) trading indicator uses 10 weeks of market data and then shows the average.
+The moving line is recalculated every day.
+This will show the trend - it can be going up, going down, or moving sideways.

-Stock trading prices normally will find support over and over again at this 50 day trading MA.
-Big investing institutions monitor this technical level very closely.
-When these big volume entities spot a market trend heading down to its 50 day line, they see it as an opportunity, to add to their trade, or begin a new trade at a sensible level.
+Stock prices usually find support over and over at this average price over the last 50 days.
+Big investment firms watch this level very carefully.
+When these firms see a market trend going down to its 50 day line, they see a chance to add to their trade, or start a trade at a good price.

 Long Term Strategy

-Long term strategy will use long period like the 100 and 200 MAs which act as long term support & resistance levels for the price.
-Since many traders use the 100 and 200 indices moving averages, the price will often react to these support and resistance levels.
+A long-term plan will use long periods like the 100 and 200 MAs that act as support and resistance for the price over time.
+Because many traders watch these moving averages, the price often changes when it hits these levels.

 100 & 200 MAs - How to Trade Using MA Strategies Methods